szkertesz/assets/pw-rep.md

 Conclusion

 These solutions improved multimedia content delivery, reducing code redundancy, enhancing cross-platform functionality, and resolving iOS-specific issues, resulting in a smoother user experience across all devices.

+***

+He is extremely cautious and thorough when identifying potential risks.
+He actively pushes knowledge-sharing within the team to reduce the "bus factor" and ensure redundancy, so that each member is able to handle any task if needed.
+This approach ensures business continuity and eliminates risks associated with over-reliance on specific individuals.
+Contingency planning and knowledge distribution is key in his approach.
+Embedding strong expertise within the team is also part of his strategy to avoid potential issues and reduce risks.

+He takes ownership during tough situations, like delays or errors, preventing team members from being blamed.
+Team members can focus on solutions without fear of blame.
+He likes to give each member exposure to different aspects of the team portfolio, leveraging everyone’s strengths.
+In April he tasked me with managing …, with full team support and the upcoming … will be handled by … who joined less than 6 months.
+This is also about putting trust into new joiners and strengthen inclusion.

+He trusted me also to collaborate with the … dev team as frontend developer, giving me freedom to make technical proposals, advocate certain development practices and act like a subject matter expert in specific dev topics.
+Our regular bi-weekly 1-on-1s allow us to talk through challenges and focus on improvement.
+Our weekly team meetings offer open dialogue, where all members feel encouraged to share concerns and ideas.
+His support for personal commitments, such as family matters and professional growth, is really exceptional.
+He clearly promotes a healthy work-life balance and provides resources for my professional development and growth.
+His transparent communication ensures the team is always in the loop.